arpa2/tlspool/doc/socketprotocol.rst

 tackle and that the remote host has been identified as solidly as permitted based on DNS information.

-The TLS pool uses a cache for authentications and authorizations that have worked well.
+The TLS Pool uses a cache for authentications and authorizations that have worked well.
 These caches may be bypassed for situations where a step in a process requires explicit validation, for instance at a time of contractual agreement such as a payment or order acknolwedgement.